Kalyn Mizelle McDaniel

 Class of 2024

-Kalyn Mizelle McDaniel will work at Citizens for Responsibility and Ethics in Washington, which is based in Washington, D.C.
-She will spearhead projects addressing the threat of far-right extremism and Christian nationalism to democracy and the rule of law.
-Her work will be supported by a Texas Law Postgraduate Public Interest Fellowship.
-After her fellowship, she will clerk for Judge Neal E. Kravitz of the District of Columbia Superior Court.
+Kalyn Mizelle McDaniel is a Judicial Law Clerk for Judge Neal E. Kravitz for the Superior Court of the District of Columia.
+She was previously a fellow for Citizens for Responsibility and Ethics in Washington, which is based in Washington, D.C.
+She spearheaded projects addressing threats to democracy and the rule of law.
+Her work was supported by a Texas Law Postgraduate Public Interest Fellowship.

 After her 1L year, Kalyn spent the summer working on national security law at the Center for Ethics and Rule of Law at the University of Pennsylvania in Philadelphia.
 She spent the summer after her 2L year working at Americans United for Separation of Church and State in Washington, D.C.